-35% of your credit score is based on your payment history.
+Of your score, 35% is based on your payment history.
 Paying on time can mean the difference between average and exceptional credit.
-If you have a history of paying on time across most of your accounts and have an occasional slip up and pay late, it won’t affect your credit score as much as it used to.
+If you have a history of paying on time across most of your accounts, but have an occasional slip-up and pay late, it won’t affect your credit score as much as it used to.

 Here’s what you need to know: